beacalvo/FMP/main_code_scripts/README.md

 ### 3.1.
-Code to prepare genotype data for statistical analysis

-#### 3.1.
 Preparing genotype data for whole-genome analysis

 *Script 2* required the genotype data to be recoded from the binary PLINK format to the `.raw` file, in order to use the `.raw` file as input.
 In this format genotypes are coded as a single allele dosage number (additive coding), which represents the number of minor alleles per person.